igorefremov/bowie-post-commit/README.md

 ##Disclaimer
-You will need a Mac with the **afplay** command for this hook to work (the man page is dated February 13th, 2007, so any recent Mac with recent software will work).
+You will need a Mac with the **afplay** audio player for this hook to work, which comes with the Mac OS (the man page is dated February 13th, 2007, so any recent Mac with recent software will work).

 ##License